jacobherrington/rails/guides/source/active_record_encryption.md

 ### Ignoring Case

 You might need to ignore casing when querying deterministically encrypted data.
-Two approaches make accomplishing this easier.
+Two approaches make accomplishing this easier:

 You can use the `:downcase` option when declaring the encrypted attribute to downcase the content before encryption occurs.